Vonng/pigsty/docs/PGSQL-USER.md

 bin/pgsql-user <cls> <username>    # pgsql-user.yml -l <cls> -e username=<username>
 ```

-The playbook is idempotent, so it's ok to run this multiple times on existing cluster.
+The playbook is idempotent, so it's ok to run this multiple times on the existing cluster.

-If you are using the default pgbouncer as proxy, YOU MUST create new user with `pgsql-user` util or `pgsql-user.yml` playbook,
+If you are using the default pgbouncer as proxy middleware, YOU MUST create a new user with `pgsql-user` util, or `pgsql-user.yml` playbook,
-Otherwise, the new user will not be added to [pgbouncer userlist](#pgbouncer-user).
+Otherwise, the new user will not be added to the [pgbouncer userlist](#pgbouncer-user).